What is the best time to visit Machu Picchu?

 Is Machu Picchu too crowded in July?

-January, February, and November generally offer lower accommodation rates and greater entry availability.
-However, rainfall probability is higher during these months.
+January, February, and November usually offer lower accommodation prices and greater ticket availability.
+However, these months also coincide with higher rainfall probability.

-What Is the Best Time to Visit Machu Picchu?
+Is the Rainy Season a Bad Time to Visit Machu Picchu?